Nicaragua Driving Guide

 The overtaking rule is among the basic road rules in driving through Nicaragua.
 Everyone should follow the regulation unless one desires to spend hours in detention

-All drivers must use the right lane to drive in Nicaragua.
+All drivers must use the right side of the road to drive in Nicaragua.
 Switch only to the left when there is a need to overtake.
 Avoid getting impatient when a driver does not let the overtaking attempt.
 Wait for the right time to do so.
 Take also a breathing exercise to relax when one seems to be reckless.
 Let the rude driver violate, be sure that your vehicle is in the proper lane.

 For tourists who will pick Nicaragua as the final destination to travel to, obtaining an International Driver’s Permit is mandatory.
 Get an IDP through the International Driver’s Association.
 It’s way more manageable to secure one from there.